MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 [!INCLUDE[production-ready-preview-dynamics365](includes/production-ready-preview-dynamics365.md)]

 These frequently asked questions (FAQ) describe the AI impact of Chat with Copilot in [!INCLUDE[prod_short](includes/prod_short.md)].
-If you're inetersted in general questions about using the feature, see [FAQ for chat with Copilot](chat-with-copilot-faq.md).
+If you're intrested in general questions about using the feature, see [FAQ for chat with Copilot](chat-with-copilot-faq.md).

 ## What is Chat with Copilot?